Chuo-ku Tourism Association Official Blog

 This tile cracker is a package like an aerial photograph of Edo.

-It's good as a souvenir for homecoming.
+It's a good souvenir for homecoming.

 matu1.jpg matu10.jpg